ayushigeorge/100-days-of-dsa-orless/questions.md

 Given an integer array nums and an integer k, return the number of non-empty subarrays that have a sum divisible by k.

 A subarray is a contiguous part of an array.
+# Day 55
+Given a binary tree, find its minimum depth.

+The minimum depth is the number of nodes along the shortest path from the root node down to the nearest leaf node.

+Note: A leaf is a node with no children.